The Salisbury Conversations 2019 series

-Speaking ahead of the first conversation The Very Reverend, Nicholas Papadopulos, Dean of Salisbury Cathedral said:
+Speaking about The Salisbury Conversations 2019, The Very Reverend, Nicholas Papadopulos, Dean of Salisbury Cathedral said:

-With the recent Russian flag story demonstrating just how easy it is for an Instagram post to hijack the news agenda, this conversation explores how we talk to one another and exchange ideas about society, politics and our common future.
+The incident with the Russian flag that was hung on the Cathedral scaffold demonstrates just how easy it is for an Instagram post to hijack the news agenda.
+This conversation explores that phenomennon and explores how we talk to one another in a digital age and the way we exchange ideas about society, politics and our common future.

 Social and political researcher, Director of the Centre for Social and Political Risk, and deputy director of the Henry Jackson Society.

 Former political editor of Buzzfeed and now media editor of the Guardian.
-He is the only media editor at a british newspaper to have also worked as a Church of England Verger.
+The only media editor in the UK to have been a Cathedral verger

 Nazir Afzal OBE